Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 \subsection{Applications}

-Theorem~\ref{main result} implies that the collection of unital compressible subalgebras of $\mm_n$ is invariant under similarity and transposition.
-Using this fact, it is relatively straightforward to determine which unital semi-simple algebras admit the compression property. \begin{cor}
+Here we investigate some of the applications of the classification of unital compressible algebras.
+It follows from Theorem~\ref{P comp = E comp thm} that the class of all such algebras is invariant under similarity and transposition.
+Using this fact, it is relatively straightforward to determine which unital semi-simple algebras admit the compression property.